 Treatment for ALL that has not gone away with treatment or has come back

-Refractory leukaemia is leukaemia that does not go away with treatment.
+Leukaemia that does not go away with treatment is called refractory leukaemia.
 Leukaemia that comes back after treatment is called relapsed disease.

 It’s more difficult to treat relapsed or refractory acute lymphoblastic leukaemia (ALL).
 But there are treatments that your doctor can use to try to get you back into remission.

-There are new therapies that have become available in recent years.
-These new therapies have improved a person's chance of getting into remission if they have relapsed or refractory ALL.
+There are new treatments that have become available in recent years.
+These have improved a person's chance of getting into remission if they have relapsed or refractory ALL.

 Your choices